Valencian Bible

-The Valencian Bible was the first printed Bible in the Valencian language—According to the same translator, in our Valencian language—.
+The Valencian Bible was the first printed Bible in the Catalan language: "in our Valencian language" according to the translator.
 It was first printed between 1477 and 1478.
 It is the third Bible printed in a modern language (the preceding ones were printed in German in 1466 and Italian in 1471).
 The first printed Bible was the Latin Bible, Vulgate version, printed at Mainz in 1455.